CircuitQ: An open-source toolbox for superconducting circuits: From the circuit to the symbolic Hamiltonian

+In the software, the circuit graph is implemented as a \texttt{MultiGraph} instance of the NetworkX package~\cite{hagberg_exploring_2008}.
+A code example to initialize the circuit in figure~\ref{fig:circuit} is given in Appendix~\ref{appendix:code_fig_circuit}.
+We note that a graph is automatically simplified using the common rules for parallel and series capacitors.

 The definition of the node fluxes requires the choice of a unique path from each node in the circuit graph to ground.
 The set of such paths for all nodes is termed the \textit{spanning tree} of the graph, which cannot contain loops.
-There might be multiple ways to choose it for a typical circuit.
-One such choice is highlighted as a green sub-graph in Fig.~\ref{fig:circuit}.
+There may be multiple ways to choose it for a given circuit.
+One such choice is highlighted as a green sub-graph in figure~\ref{fig:circuit}.
 The choice of spanning tree is equivalent to setting a gauge and therefore does not change the physics of a circuit \cite{vool_introduction_2017}.
 However, it does affect the circuit quantization procedure and the form of the Hamiltonian.
 In this work, we follow common practice and route the spanning tree through capacitive circuit elements only.
 Since each node pair is connected by spurious capacitances, a spanning tree can always be defined in such a way.
 For the implementation, CircuitQ makes use of the spanning tree functionality of the NetworkX package.

 In order to determine the contribution of an inductive circuit element to the Hamiltonian, one needs to evaluate the flux difference across the respective edge.
-An inductive loop made up of inductances and junctions can encircle a static flux, and the boundary condition has to be fulfilled that all the fluxes around a loop sum to an integer multiple of the flux quantum $\Phi_0$.
-We highlight one such loop in orange in Fig.~\ref{fig:circuit}.
-The static flux enters the circuit Hamiltonian by being added to the flux difference across an inductive element between two of the nodes that are part of the loop.
+An inductive loop consisting of inductances and junctions can encircle an external flux, and the boundary condition has to be fulfilled that all the fluxes around a loop sum to a multiple of the flux quantum $\Phi_0 = \frac{\hbar}{2e}$.
+We highlight one such loop in orange in figure~\ref{fig:circuit}.
+The external flux enters the circuit Hamiltonian by being added to the flux difference across an inductive element between two of the nodes that are part of the loop.